krausandre/typo3-content-blocks/typo3/sysext/core/Documentation/Changelog/12.3/Feature-98313-ContentBlocksBackendAPI.rst

 Content Blocks provide their own asset view helpers :html:`<cb:asset.css>` and :html:`<cb:asset.script>`.
-Required arguments are :html:`identifier`, :html:`name` (vendor/package) and :html:`file` (relative to Resources/Public
+Required arguments are :html:`identifier`, and :html:`file` (relative to Resources/Public inside the Content Block).
-inside the Content Block).
-Be aware: the core asset view helpers won't work for content blocks.
+Be aware: the core asset view helpers won't work for content blocks in composer mode.

 For frontend translations Content Blocks also provides its own translation view helper.
 This can be seen as a simplified :html:`f:translate` view helper.